Life in the United Kingdom

 - You will be sent an email when your letter is ready for collection - it could take up to 5 working days.

-- Collect your letter from the Student Centre in the Hutton Hub, on College Lane Campus.
+- You can collect your letter from the Ask Herts Hub in the Hutton Hub, on College Lane Campus.
+(Although, this may be by appointment only or virtually during the Coronavirus pandemic).

-- Take your letter and passport to the bank.
+- You may be required to give your letter and show your passport to the bank.
 The bank will also ask you to complete an application form.

 HSBC, Barclays, Lloyds, and Santander are some of the most popular banks in the UK, all of which have branches located in Hatfield.
 The UK also has two major digital banks; Monzo and Starling, which do not require any physical interaction to open or use an account.